 Information will not be sold, or provided to anyone else, or used for any purpose that is not related to any of the Council's statutory functions, unless you have been advised that we will do so or it is required by law.
-Where we need to disclose sensitive or confidential information such as medical details to other partners, we will do so only with your prior explicit consent or where we are legally required to.
+Where we need to disclose sensitive or confidential information such as medical details to other partners, we will take all appropriate safeguards.

 When you call our main contact centre (01954 713 000) we record our calls for security and training purposes and keep them for 30 days.
 However, we do not record payment transactions or if the call is passed onto another member of staff who works outside of the contact centre.

 All of our E-forms have their own Privacy notice at the beginning of the form, before you enter any personal information.
 We recommend that you read the Privacy notice before filling in the form.
 Details of your rights will be in the Privacy Notice in the form.
 If a form does not have its own Privacy Notice, this Privacy Notice applies.

 We use a range of different systems, requiring a different account username and password to sign in.
 We make sure these are kept secure in our systems.
 We would ask that you take care of your login details.